 The takeaway from this isn’t that Silicon Valley is now irrelevant.

 It will always be a trailblazer in tech, but the example of Silicon Valley should help us create similar ecosystems.
-Dependence on one tech hub makes it a tech bubble; if solutions aren’t closely aligned to consumer needs, tech fails.
+Dependence on one tech hub makes it a tech bubble; if solutions aren’t closely aligned with consumer needs, tech fails.

 These cities aren’t recreating the bubble.
 All of them are disrupting their fields by addressing country-specific needs.
 All in a day’s work for focused and dedicated tech pros all over the world.